zchking/docs/pages/katalon-studio/docs/getting-started.md

 ![](../../images/katalon-studio/docs/getting-started/-e5RJZMAYlg84pGRsjHlYtjxIB_p_TzHrOU8uzszJEr4DKFseW)

-Katalon Studio will provide a **Job Progress **tab to show the status of your execution as well as **Log Viewer** to let you identify any potential problems occurred.
+Katalon Studio will provide a **Job Progress **tab to show the status of your execution as well as the **Log Viewer** to let you identify any potential problems occurred.

 That’s it!
 You now can open a project and execute a test using Katalon Studio.
 You can also modify parts of these provided sample projects to get you familiar with the tool.